shamira-venturini/semantic-r-precision/README.md

 *   Evaluates top-R predictions, making it rank-aware and adaptive to the number of reference keyphrases.
 *   Prioritises exact stem matches for computational efficiency
 *   Utilises transformer-based embeddings (via Sentence Transformers) for robust semantic similarity scoring of non-exact matches.
-*   Considers the top-$k$ most similar references for semantic scoring, allowing for nuanced evaluation.
+*   Considers the top-*k* most similar references for semantic scoring, allowing for nuanced evaluation.

 ---